Being a mother can sometimes feel like it requires superhuman powers, but what happens when you are expecting double the fun?

-In today’s article, we have been blessed with the opportunity to interview a supermom of 3 beautiful daughters, Christel from Australia.
+In this article, we have been blessed with the opportunity to interview a supermom of 3 beautiful daughters, Christel from Australia.
 Christel provides us with the low down of what to expect when you are expecting twins.

 Interviewing Christel About Expecting Twins & Being a Twin Mom